 - Dead zones form, harming fish and other aquatic species

 When chemicals enter a septic tank or WWTP, the following chain reaction can occur:

 - Microbes used to decompose organic waste are harmed

 - The septic tank or WWTP is unable to effectively treat the waste water

 - Untreated or partially treated wastewater may be discharged to groundwater or surface waters

 Leachate is the liquid that drains or ‘leaches’ from a landfill.
 It varies widely in composition depending on the age of the landfill and the type of waste that it contains.
 Leachate usually contains both dissolved and suspended material, and has the potential to escape into groundwater or be discharged to surface waters, potentially causing harm.
 To help reduce these impacts, only dispose of approved materials in the garbage.
 Chemicals, oils, fuels, and other hazardous materials should never be placed in the trash for landfill disposal.

 Trace metals are often bound to sediments in storm water runoff.
 They may pose a threat to both the environment and human health.
 Trace metals can bind to and interfere with the functioning of vital cellular components.

-Humans, wildlife, and plants can be poisoned from ingesting or dermal exposure to fuels, oils and grease.
+Humans, wildlife, and plants can be poisoned from ingesting (or dermal exposure to) fuels, oils, and grease.
 These compounds often contain toxic hydrocarbons, which can cause a number of adverse effects.
 Dermal exposure can result in an animal’s inability to maintain body temperature, escape from predators, and take care of their young.
-Fuels, oils, and grease can also be an indirect threat to humans, as exposed plants and animals may be a part our food chain.
+Fuels, oils, and grease can also be an indirect threat to humans, as exposed plants and animals may be a part of our food chain.

 Salt is used extensively in snow and ice management in northern climates.
 As the snow melts, the runoff drains to surface waters and may pose a threat to aquatic life.
 Salt introduced to surface waters: